K-Kyungho/MEMBER/README.md

 ---
 ### Online Appendix
-For additional details, please refer to the online appendix of MEMBER. (online_appendix.pdf)
+For additional details, please refer to the online appendix of MEMBER.
+(MBMER-Online Appendix.pdf in the root folder.)

 ---
  ### Datasets